Fast charging of Lipkin-Meshkov-Glick quantum battery: Stored energy, average charging power, relative entropy of coherence and energy fluctuation

-Figs. \hyperref[fig3]{3(a)} and \hyperref[fig3]{3(c)} illustrate the dependencies of the maximum stored energy and charging power of the LMG quantum battery on the amplitude $A$ in different charging protocols.
-For the case of weak coupling, the STA charging protocol enables the LMG quantum battery to store more stored energy and charge faster.
+Figures \hyperref[fig3]{3(a)} and \hyperref[fig3]{3(c)} illustrate the dependencies of the maximum stored energy and charging power of the LMG QB on the amplitude $A$ in different charging protocols.
+For the case of weak coupling, the STA charging protocol enables the LMG QB to store more energy and charge faster.
 However, it is noted that the amplitude of the coupling strength exceeding the threshold will make the STA charging protocol lose its advantages in the maximum stored energy and charging power, and the two critical points are about $5.8$ and $7.6$.
-The dependence of the maximum stored energy and charging power on frequency $\omega$ is reported in Figs. \hyperref[fig3]{3(b)} and \hyperref[fig3]{3(d)}.
+The dependence of the maximum stored energy and charging power on frequency $\omega$ are reported in Figs. \hyperref[fig3]{3(b)} and \hyperref[fig3]{3(d)}.
 Obviously, the maximum power of the STA charging protocol increases linearly with $\omega$, while the non-STA charging protocol increases in small frequency $\omega$ and then decreases.
 In terms of the maximum stored energy, the former is not affected by the frequency $\omega$, while the latter has a downward trend and gradually approaches zero.